Zimbabwe and the Commonwealth of Nations: Towards responsible government

 Zimbabwe was formerly known as Southern Rhodesia from 1901, having been colonised by the British South Africa Company (BSAC), headed by Cecil Rhodes.
 Southern Rhodesia first became a central issue in the Commonwealth in 1910, upon the creation of the Union of South Africa.
 The South Africa Act 1909 made provisions for the accession of both Southern Rhodesia and Northern Rhodesia (present-day Zambia) to join the union.
 This was one of three popular options, but actively discouraged by the BSAC, which preferred union with Northern Rhodesia.
 This was actively pursued by the BSAC administration, under Leander Starr Jameson and Francis Chaplin, as a means of countering an Afrikaner-dominated South Africa.

 In the election of March 1914, BSAC-supported candidates (as opposed to supporters of self-government) won twelve of the thirteen elected seats in the Legislative Council.
 However, when the charter came up for renewal in August of the same year, it was granted only on condition that further political rights were extended: pushing the territory towards self-government.
 Furthermore, in 1918, the Privy Council ruled that the BSAC did not own any unalienated land.
-Now being unable to sell land, it decided against investing any further in the colony, but advocated incorporation into South Africa, which would be able to compensate its shareholders.
+Now being unable to sell land, it decided against investing any further in the colony, but advocated incorporation into the Union of South Africa, which would be able to compensate its shareholders.

 This, however, was unpopular amongst settlers, who, in the 1920 election, elected ten representatives of the Responsible Government Association.
 Persuaded of its popular support, Colonial Secretary Viscount Milner formed a commission to investigate, and this commission, the Buxton Commission, ruled that the two options – union with South Africa and responsible government – be put to a referendum.
 Union was rejected by the Southern Rhodesian people, who voted in the 1922 referendum in favour responsible government, which was granted in 1923.